IAMA THEATRE COMPANY

 VALUES

 We have set forth the following values as we seek to better support the creation of art and the cultivation of artists that challenge boundaries and take risks.
 We will work to foster an inclusive community that inspires artists today, and for generations to come.
 We will hold ourselves and our collaborators to the highest caliber of respect, trust, and integrity by maintaining efficient communication, institutional transparency, and personal boundaries.
-We want to pride ourselves on actively acknowledging and respecting our artists, communities, histories, and points of view, while being a safe space where artists can create regardless of gender, race, ability, socioeconomic background, sexual orientation, and access.
+We pride ourselves on actively acknowledging and respecting our artists, communities, histories, and points of view, while being a safe space where artists can create regardless of gender, race, ability, socioeconomic background, sexual orientation, and access.

-• Creativity - We support the creation of art and the cultivation of artists that challenge boundaries and take risks all while fostering an inclusive community that inspires the artists of the future generations.
+• CREATIVITY - We support the creation of art and the cultivation of artists that challenge boundaries and take risks all while fostering an inclusive community that inspires the artists of the future generations.

-• Professionalism - We hold ourselves and our collaborators to the highest caliber of respect, trust, and integrity by maintaining efficient communication, institutional transparency, and personal boundaries.
+• PROFESSIONALISM - We hold ourselves and our collaborators to the highest caliber of respect, trust, and integrity by maintaining efficient communication, institutional transparency, and personal boundaries.

-• Caring - We actively acknowledge and respect our artists, communities, histories, and points of view.
+• CARING - We actively acknowledge and respect our artists, communities, histories, and points of view.

-• Acceptance - We are a safe space where artists can create regardless of gender, race, ability, socioeconomic background, sexual orientation, and access.
+• ACCEPTANCE - We are a safe space where artists can create regardless of gender, race, ability, socioeconomic background, sexual orientation, and access.

-• Trust - The foundation of trust is having confidence in knowing we all share the same vision, goals and values.
+• TRUST - The foundation of trust is having confidence in knowing we all share the same vision, goals and values.
 Trust and mutual respect lead to accountability.

-• Communication - We believe in full transparency and authentic communication to create a fearless environment within the ensemble to better communicate beyond the ensemble.
+• COMMUNICATION - We believe in full transparency and authentic communication to create a fearless environment within the ensemble to better communicate beyond the ensemble.

+We hope you will join us and challenge us as we know these values are ambitious, anti-racist, and counter white supremacist culture.
 Please stay tuned as we continue to report back on our strides towards a brighter future of theatre, where everyone is heard, paid, and respected equitably for their talent.

 LAND ACKNOWLEDGEMENT